-The TISOT Bachelor of Ministry in Church Growth provides expertise to those serving full-time in ministry.
-With its emphasis on church growth and finishing the Great Commission, this program gives special attention to equipping students to oversee the expansion of disciple making training and saturation church planting.
+The TISOT Bachelor of Theology in Missional Multiplication (BTMM) provides expertise to those serving full-time in ministry.
+With its emphasis on church multiplication and finishing the Great Commission, this program gives special attention to equipping students to oversee the expansion of disciple making training and saturation church planting.
 Further, to support a lifetime of sustained ministry, students will also experience growth in personal spiritual formation, reading and research methods, cross-cultural engagement, and theological thinking grounded in biblical study.
-Teleo University's Bachelor of Ministry in Church Growth builds on the 90-credit-hour prerequisite Diploma of Pastoral Ministry (DPM) to provide the credits needed to award a bachelor's degree.
-In this program, students learn practical principles of church growth.
+Teleo University's Bachelor of Theology in Missional Multiplication (BTMM) builds on the 90-credit-hour prerequisite Diploma in Missional Leadership (DML) to provide the credits needed to award a bachelor's degree.
+In this program, students learn practical principles of church growth and multiplication.
 They also apply their learning to a real-life ministry project to expand ministry toward finishing the Great Commission in their region and sphere of influence.
-This program is authorized as a religious exempt degree and qualifies for provisional accreditation subject to attaining its first graduates.
+This program is authorized as a religious-exempt degree but is not yet program-accredited.